doocs/leetcode/solution/2400-2499/2487.Remove Nodes From Linked List/README_EN.md

 The time complexity is $O(n)$, and the space complexity is $O(n)$, where $n$ is the length of the linked list.

+We can also directly traverse the linked list without using the array $nums$, maintaining a stack $stk$ that is monotonically decreasing from the bottom to the top.
+If the current element is larger than the top element of the stack, we pop the top element of the stack until the current element is less than or equal to the top element.
+Then, if the stack is not empty, we set the $next$ pointer of the top element of the stack to the current element.
+Otherwise, we set the $next$ pointer of the dummy head node of the answer linked list to the current element.
+Finally, we push the current element into the stack and continue to traverse the linked list.

+After the traversal, we return the $next$ pointer of the dummy head node as the answer.

+The time complexity is $O(n)$, and the space complexity is $O(n)$, where $n$ is the length of the linked list.

 <!-- tabs:start -->

 ### **Python3**